bhaskar0509/login-page/README.md

 CREATE DATABASE attendance_system;
-Import the tables or create manually (students, attendance, users, etc.).
+Import the tables or create manually (students, attendance, user, etc.).

 Update your config.py file with: